raphlinus/raphlinus.github.io/_posts/2024-01-29-good-parallel-computer.md

 Perhaps the most poignant road not taken in the history of GPU design is the Larrabee.
 The [2008 SIGGRAPH paper][Larrabee paper] makes a compelling case, but ultimately the project failed.
 It's hard to say why exactly, but I think it's possible it was just poor execution on Intel's part, and with more persistence and a couple of iterations to improve the shortcomings in the original version, it might well have succeeded.
 At heart, Larrabee is a standard x86 computer with wide (512 bit) SIMD units and just a bit of special hardware to optimize graphics tasks.
 Most graphics functions are implemented in software.
 If it had succeeded, it would very easily fulfill my wishes; work creation and queuing is done in software and can be entirely dynamic at a fine level of granularity.

 Bits of Larrabee live on.
 The upcoming AVX10 instruction set is an evolution of Larrabee's AVX-512, and supports 32 lanes of f16 operations.
 In fact, Tom Forsyth, one of its creators, argues that [Larrabee did not indeed fail][Why didn't Larrabee fail?] but that its legacy is a success.
-Another valuable facet of legacy is ISPC, and Matt Pharr's blog on [The story of ispc] sheds light on the Larrabee project, as does this [spicy take][bsn Larrabee story].
+Another valuable facet of legacy is ISPC, and Matt Pharr's blog on [The story of ispc] sheds light on the Larrabee project.

 Likely one of the problems of Larrabee was power consumption, which has emerged as one of the limiting factors in parallel computer performance.
 The fully coherent (total store order) memory hierarchy, while making software easier, also added to the cost of the system, and since then we've gained a lot of knowledge in how to write performant software in weaker memory models.

-There are many, many parallel computer designs in history, as it’s long been clear that parallelism is the only path to performance at huge scale.
-One other design I remember fondly is the [Transputer], a network of fairly conventional CPU designs connected by an explicitly message-passing network.
+Another aspect that definitely held Larrabee back was the software, which is always challenging, especially for new directions.
+The drivers didn't expose the special capabilities of the highly programmable hardware, and performance on traditional triangle-based 3D graphics scenes was underwhelming, but even with a standard OpenGL interface it did quite well on CAD workloads involving lots of antialiased lines.

 ## The changing workload

 Even within games, compute is becoming a much larger fraction of the total workload (for AI, it's everything).
 Recent analysis of [Starfield] by Chips and Cheese shows that about half the time is in compute.
 The [Nanite] renderer also uses compute even for rasterization of small triangles, as hardware is only more efficient for triangles above a certain size.
 As games do more image filtering, global illumination, and primitives such as Gaussian splatting, the trend will almost certainly continue.

 In 2009, Tim Sweeney gave a thought-provoking talk entitled [The end of the GPU roadmap], in which he proposed that the concept of GPU would go away entirely, replaced by a highly parallel general purpose computer.
 That has not come to pass, though there has been some movement in that direction: the Larrabee project (as described above), the groundbreaking [cudaraster] paper from 2011 implemented the traditional 3D rasterization pipeline entirely in compute, and found (simplifying quite a bit) that it was about 2x slower than using fixed function hardware, and more recent academic GPU designs based on grids of RISC-V cores.
+It's worth noting, a more recent [update from Tellusim] suggests that cudaraster-like rendering in compute is closer to parity.

+An excellent 2017 presentation, [Future Directions for Compute-for-Graphics] by Andrew Lauritzen, highlighted many of the challenges of incorporating advanced compute techniques into graphics pipelines.
+There's been some progress since then, but it speaks to many of the same problems I'm raising in this blog post.
+Also see [comments by Josh Barczak], which also links the [GRAMPS] work discusses issues with language support.

 ## Paths forward